Fibrations by plane projective rational quartic curves in characteristic two: Geometrically rational function fields of genus three in characteristic two

-The theorem complements \cite[Theorem~3.1]{HiSt23}, which characterizes the function fields $F|K$ such that $\pp_2$ is rational and $\pp$ is a canonical divisor.
+The theorem complements \cite[Theorem~3.1~(i)]{HiSt23}, which characterizes the function fields $F|K$ such that $\pp_2$ is rational and $\pp$ is a canonical divisor.
+The proof will rely on \cite[Section~2]{HiSt23}, which provides a normal form for the quasi-elliptic Frobenius pullback $F_1|K$.
+Another key ingredient will be the Bedoya--Stöhr algorithm \cite{BedSt87}, which enables us to compute several local invariants of the primes of $F|K$.

-Note that in order to apply the Bedoya--Stöhr algorithm \cite{BedSt87} to compute singularity degrees, orders of differentials, etc., at a prime $\fq$ of a function field $F|K$, the only requirement that we need is that the restriction $\fq_n$ of $\fq$ to $F_n|K = F^{p^n}K|K$ be rational for some $n$, i.e., that $\fq$ be non-decomposed, which always holds true if we assume, as it is assumed in \cite{BedSt87}, that the base field $K$ is separably closed (see \cite[Corollary~2.17]{HiSt22}).
+Note that in order to apply this algorithm for a given prime $\fq$, all we need is that its restriction $\fq_n$ to $F_n|K$ be rational for some $n$, i.e., that $\fq$ be non-decomposed, a condition that is automatic if we assume, as it is assumed in \cite{BedSt87}, that the base field $K$ is separably closed (see \cite[Corollary~2.17]{HiSt22}).

 \begin{proof} Let $F|K$ be a function field of genus $g = 3$ and let $\pp$ be a prime such that $\de(\pp) = 3$, $\de(\pp_1) = 1$, $\pp_2$ is rational, and such that the divisor $\pp$ is non-canonical.
-(Note that by the genus drop formula the existence of the singular prime $\pp$ ensures that $F|K$ is geometrically rational.)
+(Note that by the genus drop formula \cite[Formula~2.3]{HiSt22} the existence of the singular prime $\pp$ ensures that $F|K$ is geometrically rational.)
 As the Frobenius pullback $F_1|K$ is quasi-elliptic and the restriction $\pp_2$ of its only singular prime $\pp_1$ is rational, we deduce from \cite[Theorem~2.1~(i)]{HiSt23} that $F_1|K$ admits the following normal form